Taking the Fear Out of Visiting the Dentist

 In an article published by the Dental Research Journal report, it was discovered that 80% of Americans experience some level of a dental phobia.
 Whether it’s due to negative past experiences, embarrassment, or fear of dental instruments, most of us have experienced some level of a dental phobia.
 While it may be understandable to avoid the dentist, we believe that oral health is not something that should be overlooked and dental visits are a vital component to proper oral hygiene.
-Because of the prevalence of dental phobia, our caring Lincoln, NE dentists have taken special care to offer the best sedation dentistry in Lincoln to keep patients calm, comfortable, and ultimately healthy.
+Because of the prevalence of dental phobia, our caring Lincoln, NE dentists have taken special care to offer excellent sedation dentistry in Lincoln to keep patients calm, comfortable, and ultimately healthy.

 What Is Sedation Dentistry and How Does It Work?

 Sedation dentistry uses medications in the form of a sedation pill for anyone who has a fear of needles, sensitive teeth, strong gag reflex, or general anxiety related to dental work.
 Our dentists will administer varying levels of Triazolam, a sleeping medication, in the form of a pill before the dental procedure begins.
 On this medication, patients are put into a relaxed state for the duration of the procedure, while still being able to respond to instruction.
-Patients will not be able to feel pain or remember the procedure but will be slightly conscious throughout the process.
+Patients typically will not be able to feel pain or remember the procedure but will be slightly conscious throughout the process.

 Sedation dentistry pill helps the patient remain calm, but it also helps our dentists perform lengthy procedures in just one visit instead of scheduling multiple appointments, making dental work more convenient for you.